san-diego-tech-hub/sdth-site/README.md

 6. Grab the environment variables from a developer in the [slack channel](https://join.slack.com/t/sandiegotechhub/shared_invite/enQtNTI1MDA2NjQyNDcwLTRhYmFhOGZlNzQyZWQ0NmJjMTEzNGE1YjI1NTJmY2RhZjVmYjBjNDAyYmI4MDZkNTM4MzMwM2JmYWQzOGVkYjY)

-7. Run `nvm use` use the version of node identified in `.nvmrc`

-8. Run `npm ci` to install the project dependencies
+7. Run `npm ci` to install the project dependencies

-9. Run `npm start` to start your dev environment
+8. Run `npm start` to start your dev environment

 ### Creating a new pull request